kedar389/bitTorrent/README.md

 What needs fixing:
--Loading partially downloaded files is currently broken(Will start from start
+-Loading partially downloaded files is currently broken(Will start from start)

--Currently is very slow and needs some profiling done.

 -Cannot load torrent through magnet links nor get peers from DHT.

--Needs some memory tweaking to have some pieces loaded in memory (does not hold any pieces).
+Memory tweaking to have some pieces loaded in memory (does not hold any pieces).

 -Implement rare first piece algorithm.

 -Only one torrent per instance.

--Needs some little refractoring.

 For requirements: